 The aim was to come up with a concept that would not only allow university groups to rapidly implement a small space mission but also to ensure that the chances of being embarked on a space launch as a secondary passenger were maximized.
 This was enabled by standardizing interfaces and prohibiting or limiting design aspects that could be potentially hazardous and would reduce the chances of being allowed to be launched next to larger, more expensive spacecraft.

 The CubeSat reference design was proposed in 1999 by professors Jordi Puig-Suari of California Polytechnic State University and Bob Twiggs of Stanford University.
-The CubeSat as initially proposed did not set out to become a standard; rather, it became standard overtime by a process of emergence and culminated in a very popular and standardized satellite concept.
+The CubeSat as initially proposed did not set out to become a standard; rather, it became standard over time by a process of emergence and culminated in a very popular and standardized satellite concept.
 The first CubeSats were launched in June 2003 on a Rockot launch vehicle.

-Given the standardized size of CubeSats it has become possible to develop many standardized functional modules such as power systems, communication systems, etc. The use of such commercial off-the-shelf (COTS) parts is a major reason why CubeSat can be implemented quickly and cost-effectively.
+Given the standardized size of CubeSats, it has become possible to develop many standardized functional modules such as power systems, communication systems, etc. The use of such commercial off-the-shelf (COTS) parts is a major reason why CubeSat can be implemented quickly and cost-effectively.

 CubeSats are typically launched into space as a containerized payload, inside a deployer, as a means to reduce launch campaign complexity and associated costs.

-Due to the lower complexity and small scope and scale of CubeSat projects it is often possible to use less formal design methods and methodologies.
+CubeSats are typically missions that are implemented using a very low budget.
+Parts Non-space parts are often used, and accepted, in CubeSat missions.
+This enables a low-cost, short implementation cycle approach and allows developers to make use of the latest commercial and industrial grade components.
+The fact that most CubeSat missions are in low earth orbit and have a short mission lifetime makes it possible to use such components.
+Design Due to the lower complexity and small scope and scale of CubeSat projects it is often possible to use less formal design methods and methodologies.
 It is often possible to work in compact design teams, further eliminating the need for extensive documentation packages and other overheads.
 Of course a certain minimum level of formality and documentation is always required.

 The CubeSat approach is typically one with a higher accepted technical risk in exchange for either lower cost, faster implementation, more innovation or a combination of those elements.
 These elements also allow for different risk mitigation approaches (re-flights, in-orbit spares, etc) than traditional risk mitigation approaches.